 However, a warm compress may not feel great when you have a significant worsening of your symptoms, such as a flare-up.
 That’s when a cold compress can make a big difference.
-Many people prefer to do a warm compress daily, and use cold compresses as needed on days their symptoms really act up.
+Many people prefer to do a warm compress daily.
+Then they’ll use cold compresses as needed when their symptoms really act up.

 How to Make a Warm Compress

 You can make a warm compress the same way as a cold compress by wetting a washcloth or towel with warm water.
 However, the warmth tends only to last a few minutes.
-You can also fill a sock with uncooked rice, tie it at the end and place it in the microwave, 30 seconds at a time, until it reaches your desired temperature.
+You can also fill a sock with uncooked rice and tie it at the end.
+Then place the sock in the microwave, 30 seconds at a time, until it reaches your desired temperature.
 With the rice-sock method, you may notice it moves a bit too much when you place it on your eyes.
 Since it’s dry, it also doesn’t deliver the hydrating effects that can help with most eye conditions, like dry eyes.

 Putting It All Together

-A cold compress on the eyes benefits your overall eye health, and can relieve pain associated with some eye conditions.
+A cold compress on the eyes benefits your overall eye health, and can relieve pain caused by some eye conditions.

-The best way to care for your eyes and prevent infection and inflammation is to practice good daily eye care, just like you do for your teeth, skin and nails.
+The best way to care for your eyes and prevent infection and inflammation is to practice good daily eye care, as you do for your teeth, skin and nails.

 CorneaCare believes that eye care should be a part of self-care.
 With the right education and tools, you can have healthy eyes for life.